Yoav Shechtman

-Prof. Yoav Shechtman (יואב שכטמן; born March 17, 1980) is an Israeli physicist.
-He currently heads the Nano-Bio-Optics lab at the Technion – Israel Institute of Technology.
-Yoav Shechtman is the son of Nobel Prize laureate Dan Shechtman.
+Yoav Shechtman (יואב שכטמן; born March 17, 1980) is an Israeli physicist and engineer.
+He heads the Nano-Bio-Optics lab at the Technion – Israel Institute of Technology.

 Early life and education

-Yoav Shechtman was born on March 17, 1980, to Tzipora and Dan Shechtman and spent his childhood growing up in Haifa.
+Yoav Shechtman was born on March 17, 1980, to Zipora and Dan Shechtman and spent his childhood growing up in Haifa.

-From 1998 to 2001, Shechtman served in the Artillery Corps of the Israeli Defense Forces (IDF).

-Shechtman holds a BSc in Physics and Electrical Engineering (2007) and a Phd in Physics (2013) which he acquired from the Technion.
+Shechtman holds a BSc in physics and electrical Engineering (2007) and a PhD in physics (2013) from the Technion.
 He later completed a postdoc at Stanford University (2016), developing super-resolution microscopy methods with W.E.
 Moerner.

 Academic career

 Since October 2016, Shechtman is a faculty member in the Technion-Israel Institute of Technology where he currently heads the Nano-Bio-Optics lab.

 In 2018, Shechtman and his team at the Technion developed an efficient method for bio imaging in super resolution.

 In 2021, Shechtman, in collaboration with Reut Orange-Kedem, developed a cheap and more efficient method for the production of more precise optical components.

+From September 2023 – 2024, Shechtman was a Harrington Faculty Fellow at The University of Texas at Austin.

+In May 2025, Shechtman was selected as a member of the Israel Young Academy.